vari-bbc/Biscuit_Snakemake_Workflow/README.md

 # Helpful snakemake commands for debugging a workflow

-Do a test run: `snakemake -npr`

-Unlock directory after a manually aborted run: `snakemake --unlock --cores 1`

-Create a workflow diagram for your run: `snakemake --dag | dot -Tpng > my_dag.png`

-Run pipeline from the command line: `snakemake --use-envmodules --cores 1`

 For more information on Snakemake: https://snakemake.readthedocs.io/en/stable/

+  + Do a test run: `snakemake -npr`
+  + Unlock directory after a manually aborted run: `snakemake --unlock --cores 1`
+  + Create a workflow diagram for your run: `snakemake --dag | dot -Tpng > my_dag.png`
+  + Run pipeline from the command line: `snakemake --use-conda --cores 1`